 Pursuant to Section 14A of the Exchange Act, the Company is providing shareholders with the opportunity to cast an advisory, non-binding vote to approve the compensation of our named executive officers.
-The compensation of our named executive officers is disclosed under the headings "Compensation Discussion and Analysis" and "Compensation of Executive Officers" beginning on pages 29 and 47, respectively, of this Proxy Statement.
-At the 2021 Annual Meeting, nearly 95% of our voting shareholders voted to approve the compensation of our named executive officers and 91% of our voting shareholders voted to approve the UGI Corporation 2021 Incentive Award Plan.
+The compensation of our named executive officers is disclosed under the headings "Compensation Discussion and Analysis" and "Compensation of Executive Officers" beginning on pages 28 and 44, respectively, of this Proxy Statement.
+At the 2022 Annual Meeting, nearly 95% of our voting shareholders voted to approve the compensation of our named executive officers and, at our 2021 Annual Meeting, 91% of our voting shareholders voted to approve the UGI Corporation 2021 Incentive Award Plan.